-Moeraki Boulders – Near Dunedin, Otago – One of the Most Unique New Zealand Highlights
+Moeraki Boulders – Near Oamaru and Dunedin, Otago – One of the Most Unique New Zealand Highlights

-These large spherical boulders can be found lying on Koekohe Beach.
+These large spherical boulders can be found lying on Koekohe Beach, not far from Oamaru.

 The Moeraki Boulders occur naturally along the beach due to wave action on local bedrock and mudstone.
 Over millions of years, waves have carved the giant balls on the beach – some isolated and others in clusters.